 The Portrait of a Graduate outlines five goals for every graduate.
 Guided by a clear vision, NPS will provide every child with experiences and opportunities so they can grow, learn and leave NPS ready for their future.
-In the fall of 2021, over 700 students, staff, parents, guardians, city officials, and interested community members joined this process to establish a District-wide Portrait of a Graduate.

 NPS graduates are prepared with deep content knowledge, healthy habits, and diverse skills.